microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraMSRoleDefinition.md

 Version         :
 ```

-This command returns all role definitions present.
+This command returns all the role definitions present.

 ### Example 2 : Get a role definition by ID
 ```powershell